Tommyshub/flask-movie-project/readme.md

 <br/>

-You can [go here](https://flask-movie-project.herokuapp.com/) if you are intrested in checking out my website.
+You can [go here](https://flask-movie-project.herokuapp.com/) if you are interested in checking out my website.

 <br/>